OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

    :keyword: NP-completeness; Backtracking; Branch and Bounds

-   An example of using backtracking in the Traveling Salesman problem graph of Figure 6.3.1.
+   An example of using backtracking in the Traveling Salesman problem.
    The crossed-out nodes (and their descendents) are immediately rejected because they do not form a legal path through the graph.
    Numbers on edges show the cost to traverse that edge.
    The first complete path found is A-B-C-D-E-A, for a cost of 16.
    Branch-and-Bounds can be used to further reject further consideration of paths that are longer than the shortest path already found.